 // ipLocation: This field is deprecated and will not return a result for applications created after January 23rd, 2024.

-// See IP Geolocation (https://dev.fingerprint.com/docs/smart-signals-overview#ip-geolocation) for a replacement
+// See IP Geolocation (https://dev.fingerprint.com/docs/smart-signals-reference#ip-geolocation) for a replacement

 // available in our Smart Signals product.